 In our Irish dance classes, dancers learn solo and céili (group) dancing.
 We take satisfaction from the fact that dancers are taught the following in our classes: intricate footwork, musical timing and tune recognition, proper Irish dance technique, stage presence, flexibility, teamwork, rhythm, importance of working towards goals, and much more!

 Celtic Traditions prides itself on being a studio of excellence.
-It is Mrs. Amanda's belief that anything worth doing is worth doing well.
-That is why she holds all dancers to a high standard; whether they are strictly performance dancers, or wish to compete, all dancers receive the highest level of instruction.
+It is our belief that anything worth doing is worth doing well.
+That is why we hold all dancers to a high standard; whether they are strictly performance dancers, or wish to compete, all dancers receive the highest level of instruction.
 We are proud to have dancers that have attained the World Championship status, and most recently represented the Southern US at the 2019 World Irish Dancing Championships in Greensboro, NC.

 We have nearly 1300 square ft of dance space, a fully sprung and Treblekoted floor, and ample mirrors.
 Our studio is available to rent.
 Contact Amanda at or (334) 705-0303 for pricing and availability.